Visit Beech Estate Campsite

 Still not ready to book your Sussex family camping weekend?
 Read through our suggested weekend glamping itinerary for Beech Estate and you soon will be…

 Day One Sussex family camping

 Cars are kept separate from the camping area at Beech Estate Campsite.
 This means the woods are vehicle-free so you can enjoy the space without worrying about moving cars.
 It also means your adventure begins with a walk along our forest pathways but don’t worry we’ll point you in the right direction and let you use our wheelbarrows too!

-We always advise arriving during daylight if you can – anytime after 2pm for campers and 3pm for glampers is fine by us.
+On your Sussex family camping trip, we always advise arriving during daylight if you can – anytime after 2pm for campers and 3pm for glampers is fine by us.
 This leaves time for a bit of woodland exploration and maybe a spot of den building before dinner.
-As dusk approaches you’ll want to get your campfire going so you can cook your first campfire food.
+As dusk approaches you’ll want to get your campfire going so you can cook your first campfire meal.
 Before bedtime, leave time for the family camping tradition of toasting marshmallows on the campfire!

 Day Two Sussex family camping

 Forest school or a history lesson

 Your second day on site is a great time to get out and explore the area.
 The woodland at Beech Estate stretches across 600 acres.
 You may be content to stick to its paths and tracks for a full day of woodland exploration during your Sussex family camping trip.
 Older kids and adults might enjoy mountain biking through the undulating woodland.
 Younger kids can try their luck at bug hunting and den building.
 And there’s wildlife watching and walking or running for everyone.
 If you fancy lunch out, there are three local pubs: The Squirrel, The White Hart and The Netherfield Arms which can be reached by walking through Beech Estate.